 - 200+ affiliating agencies provide clinical learning experiences for students.

 - Students provide more than 100,000 statewide service hours per year.

-- The Hawaii Keiki school health program provides services statewide by placing registered nurses in selected public schools.
+- The Hawaii Keiki school health program provides services statewide by placing registered nurses and APRNs in selected public schools.

 - The Veterans to Nurses Program helps U.S. veterans decrease time to graduation and a BS nursing degree through academic and support services.